ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 # Analyzing-WikiData

 This repository hosts various scripts for compression and analyzing WikiData.
-Currently all scripts are AWK.Scripts.
+Currently all scripts are .awk-scripts.
 The output location must be added manually for the moment.

-To execute it type
+To execute a script type
 ```sh
 $ awk -f program-file input-file
 ```